cardstack/card-commerce-protocol/README.md

 }

 struct Items {
-  // address of the merchant who has set and locked up these items address merchant;
+  // address of the merchant who has set and locked up these bonuses address merchant;
-  // addresses of each token contract corresponding to the item address[] tokenAddresses;
+  // addresses of each token contract corresponding to the bonus address[] tokenAddresses;
   // items to send out on completion of the listing (amount or tokenId), matching the tokenAddresses index uint256[] amounts;
+  // the quantity of these items as per the listing e.g. I am selling 10 products under the same listing NFT, requires a lockup of items * quantity uint256 quantity;
 }

 struct Discount {
-  // address of the merchant who has set the discount based on a level address merchant;
-  // address of the token contract that holds the balance that the merchant wants to give a discount to address tokenContract;
-  // the level labels corresponding to a discount below.
-Calls the token contract to get the level string and match it accordingly string[] levels;
+  // the level requirement to be eligible for this discount LevelRequirement levelRequired;
-  // the discount to apply as a decimal e.g. total cost * 0.9 for a 10% discount Decimal.D256[] discounts;
+  // the discount to apply as a decimal e.g. total cost * 0.9 for a 10% discount Decimal.D256 discount;
 }

 struct LevelRequirement {
+  // the address of the merchant who set this level requirement address merchant;
-  // the address of the token contract for which the user must have a balance in address tokenContract;
+  // the address of the registrar contract that records the levels address registrar;
+  // address of the token
+  address token;
-  // call token contract and get the required level to make the purchase e.g. "super fan" string requiredLevel;
+  // the minimum level required to make the bid string levelLabel;
 }

-// Contained in the fungible token contract itself struct Levels {
-  // labels matching each threshold, e.g. 100 = power user
-  string[] labels;
-  // thresholds for each required level matching a label uint256[] thresholds;
+struct Level {
+  // the label for the level e.g. pro string label;
+  // the min balance required to achieve this level uint256 threshold;
+}

+struct CrossLevel {
+  // the globally set level e.g. star alliance gold string globalLevelLabel;
+  // the levels that fall under this globally set level e.g. united ruby, air NZ gold etc. string[] recognisedLevelsByLabel;
+  // the addresses of the merchants who set the recognised levels address[] merchants;
+  // the addresses of the tokens that the merchants set a level to address[] tokens;
 }

 ```